 Few topics relative to the health care industry generate more discussion, more argument or more passionate interest than nutrition and food.
-Nutrition profoundly affects the health of the entire human population.
-The topics and issues relative to food and health vary greatly from country to country and even community to community.
+Nutrition profoundly affects the health of the entire human population even though the topics and issues relative to food and health vary greatly from country to country and even community to community.
 Even small changes to our diet can contribute to the prevention of several health issues such as obesity, diabetes, and other chronic conditions.

-Whether we are looking for more effective ways to feed starving people in famine-ridden countries or battling obesity and diabetes in developed nations, there are an infinite number of opportunities for people called to nutrition and dietetics to make a difference in the lives of individuals and entire populations.
+Whether you are looking for more effective ways to feed starving people in famine-ridden countries or battling the twin epidemics of obesity and diabetes in developed nations, there are an infinite number of opportunities for you, called to nutrition and dietetics, to make a difference in the lives of individuals and entire populations.

-Samford's nutrition and dietetic program has been preparing students to become competent, entry-level dietitians/nutritionists (RDN) for more than 80 years.
+Samford's nutrition and dietetic program has been preparing students to become competent, entry-level dietitians/nutritionists (RDN) for 100 years.

 Samford's dietetic internship is a post-baccalaureate program which fulfills the requirements to become eligible to take the national Registration Examination for Dietitians offered by the Commission of Dietetic Registration (CDR).